Land Where I Flee

-Land Where I Flee is a novel by Indian writer Prajwal Parajuly.
-It was published on November 14, 2013 by Quercus.
+Land Where I Flee is a novel by a Nepali speaking Indian writer Prajwal Parajuly.
+It was published on November 14, 2013, by Quercus.
 It is the first novel and the second book of the author who had previously published a collection of short stories titled The Gurkha's Daughter which was shortlisted for Dylan Thomas Prize.

 Synopsis

-The book centers around a Nepali-Indian family from the state of Sikkim.
-Chitralekha Neupaney, a 84 year old woman is the matriarch of the family who has raised her grandchildren after their parents passed away.
-On the occasion of her 84th birthday (Chaurasi), there is a reunion in the family of those four grandchildren who live in different parts of the world.
-Prasanti is the eunuch maid of the house who is very bossy.
-The novel deals with various themes like identity and family.
+The book centres on a Nepali-Indian family from the state of Sikkim.
+Chitralekha Neupaney, an 84-year-old woman, is the matriarch of the family and has raised her grandchildren since the death of their parents.
+On the occasion of her 84th birthday (Chaurasi), there is a family reunion of the four grandchildren who live in different parts of the world.
+Prasanti is the eunuch maid of the house who is very domineering.
+The novel deals with several themes such as identity and family.